mongodb/libmongocrypt/README.md

 If there are errors with cmake configuration, send the set of steps you performed and their output to Kevin Albertson.

 If there are compilation or linker errors, run `make` again, setting `VERBOSE=1` in the environment or on the command line (which shows exact compile and link commands), and send the output to Kevin Albertson.

+### Integrating ###
+All public API is documented in mongocrypt.h.

+### Design Principles ###
+The design of libmongocrypt adheres to these principles.

+#### Easy to integrate ####
+The main reason behind creating a C library is to make it easier for drivers to support FLE.
+Some consequences of this principle: the API is minimal, structs are opaque, and global initialization is lazy.

+#### Lightweight ####
+We decided against the "have libmongocrypt do everything" approach because it complicated integration, especially with async drivers.
+Because of this we decided no I/O occurs in libmongocrypt.

+#### Narrowly scoped ####
+The first version of FLE is to get signal.
+If FLE becomes popular, further improvements will be made (removing mongocryptd process, support for more queries, better performance). libmongocrypt takes the same approach.
+Making it blazing fast and completely future-proof is not a high priority.